-- 25 API's most recent consolidation activity was the DLI MAADs transaction, which was approved by - the OEB in Case No. EB-2018-0271 in April 2019.
+- 25 API's most recent consolidation activity was the DLI MAADs transaction, which was approved by - 26 the OEB in Case No. EB-2018-0271 in April 2019.
 There is no rate harmonization requirement for - 27 this Application.
 In Exhibit 9, API has proposed to true-up a past DLI related disposition.
-Effective - 28 January 1, 2025 the previous rate riders applicable to former DLI customers will expire, as - 29 previously planned and committed.
+Effective - January 1, 2025 the previous rate riders applicable to former DLI customers will expire, as - 29 previously planned and committed.

 - 1 API has not since undertaken any merger, acquisition or other consolidations. - 2 API actively collaborates with other utilities in order to achieve more cost-efficient and productive - 3 customer outcomes, including with FortisOntario affiliates.
-Under the FortisOntario shared - 4 corporate services model, API and other affiliates (Canadian Niagara Power and Cornwall Electric) - 5 purchase the following shared services from Canadian Niagara Power: - Billing - IT Services including Billing/ERP System (SAP) - Finance and Accounting - 9 Legal - Regulatory - Executive and Governance - Human Resources - Health, Safety and Environment - Engineering/Planning. - 15 One of the benefits of this sharing mechanism is the provision of these services at lower costs - 16 than would normally available to API on a stand alone basis.
-For example, a stand alone utility - 17 may have a 2-FTE Regulatory Affairs department or a 3-FTE Executive team, however in - 18 FortisOntario these functions are shared among all affiliates, and the costs are allocated and - 19 shared accordingly. - 20 A further benefit of this form of collaboration is the availability of more productive and powerful - 21 tools, as well as greater flexibility of resources.
-Through the use of the shared SAP system, API is - 22 able to access a more integrated and automated ERP/CIS system than would normally be - affordable to a utility of 12,000 customers.
-API has access to in-house legal counsel and internal - auditing functions, which would not normally be available to a utility of API's size.
-Implementation - of policy initiatives and other one-time projects are completed with "internal" resources that are - 26 more knowledgeable about API and its customers, business practices and other specifics.
-API is - 27 able to complete these objectives through the use of a larger pool of available resources,
+Under the FortisOntario shared - 4 corporate services model, API and other affiliates (Canadian Niagara Power and Cornwall Electric) - 5 purchase the following shared services from Canadian Niagara Power: - Billing - IT Services including Billing/ERP System (SAP) - Finance and Accounting - Legal - Regulatory - Executive and Governance - Human Resources - Health, Safety and Environment - Engineering/Planning. - One of the benefits of this sharing mechanism is the provision of these services at lower costs - than would normally available to API on a stand alone basis.
+For example, a stand alone utility - 17 may have a 2-FTE Regulatory Affairs department or a 3-FTE Executive team, however in - 18 FortisOntario these functions are shared among all affiliates, and the costs are allocated and - 19 shared accordingly.

+20 A further benefit of this form of collaboration is the availability of more productive and powerful tools, as well as greater flexibility of resources.
+Through the use of the shared SAP system, API is affordable to a utility of 12,000 customers.
+API has access to in-house legal counsel and internal auditing functions, which would not normally be available to a utility of API's size.
+Implementation of policy initiatives and other one-time projects are completed with "internal" resources that are more knowledgeable about API and its customers, business practices and other specifics.
+API is able to complete these objectives through the use of a larger pool of available resources,